JoeySoprano420/AICompilerPlus/README.md

 This solution unifies the Python AI and C++ Task Scheduler seamlessly into a single executable, making deployment straightforward and efficient.

+Load System for Linux Or Mac -

+Explanation of Key Components
+System Checks:

+Verifies that the script is run with sudo to prevent permission issues.

+Checks if essential dependencies (cmake, python3, g++) are installed.

+Ensures that the required port (5000) is free for the Python AI server.

+Environment Setup:

+Creates or activates the Python virtual environment and installs dependencies from requirements.txt.

+Checks if the C++ binary exists, and if not, recompiles it.

+Launching Components:

+Launches the Python AI server and C++ task scheduler as background processes with nohup and logs their outputs.

+Monitors whether the components successfully started by checking for active processes and port availability.

+Logging:

+Creates a detailed log in logs/system_load.log, storing system status, process IDs, and any errors encountered.